 A representative number of works by authors representing the diversity of American society are read.
 African-American, Asian-American, Jewish-American, and Native-American authors are among those investigated.
 Works by foreign authors may also be read in translation.
-Annually, Fall, as needed.
+Prerequisites: ENG 111 & ENG 112.
+Annually, Fall.

-THE LITERATURE OF POSTCOLONIAL CULTURES
+ENG 253 THE LITERATURE OF POSTCOLONIAL CULTURES (3)

 Representative works from post-colonial Africa, Asia, Australia/New Zealand, the Caribbean, and/or Latin America, occasionally in conjunction with colonial works, are studied in their cultural contexts.
 Class discussion and written work focus on social, political, religious, and historical issues reflected in the literature.
+Prerequisites: ENG 111 & ENG 112.
 Annually, Spring.